Sinnlosvoll/USBaspSunType5c/Readme.md

-# USBaspSunType5c
+﻿# USBaspSunType5c

 A single board computer adapter based on the USBasp in-circuit-programmer that adapts the 1994 built Sun Type 5c keyboard to a USB interface using standard USB HID drivers.

 ## Getting Started

-So you have your own Sun Type 5c keyboard sitting around idle in your closet because you dont have the workstation to go with it anymore?
+So you have your own Sun Type 5c keyboard sitting around idle in your closet because you don't have the workstation to go with it anymore?
 I have great news for you.
-You can use it literally anywhere with any device that has a usb port available.
+You can use it literally anywhere with any device that has a USB port available.
 You will need to do some modifications though.
-This is a guide to almost invisibly adapting the Type 5c to usb.
+This is a guide to almost invisibly adapting the Type 5c to USB.

 ### What you need
  - a Sun Type 5c
  - a tiny USB 3.0 hub
  - two USBasp
- - linux
+ - Linux
  - a flat-headed screw-driver
  - a soldering iron
  - a piece of (solid core) wire or a paper-clip
- - a 6 pin female 2.54mm pitch pinheader
+ - a 6 pin female 2.54mm pitch pin header

-Also useful would be an usb 3.0 extension cord, if you don't want to use it on a raspberry pi zero.
+Also useful would be an USB 3.0 extension cord, if you don't want to use it on a raspberry pi zero.

 ### Preparing the actual adapter